-Tree trimming The division will trim street trees located within the county's right-of-way on residential streets (this includes virtually all homes in the unincorporated areas).
+Tree trimming The agency will trim street trees located within the county's right-of-way on residential streets (this includes virtually all homes in the unincorporated areas).
 Trimming is restricted to low-lying branches that interfere with vehicle and pedestrian traffic.
 Call 670-5500 (maintenance coordinator).
 A permit is required to plant, trim, or remove street trees within the county's right-of-way on residential streets (Alameda County General Ordinances, sections 12.08.540 - 12.08.580).
 See Trees in Our Town).

 Road conditions and traffic -- Questions or complaints about roads or traffic in the Eden Area should be addressed to Art Carrera, 670-5581.

 Sheriff -- The county sheriff's department is the principal law enforcement agency in the unincorporated communities.
 (However, the California Highway Patrol is responsible for traffic and parking -- see below under State of California.)

 Eden Township Substation -- Local policing is directed from this substation.
 Contact the substation at 667-7721 for answers to general questions as well as to report a possible stolen or abandoned vehicle for removal from the streets.

 Sheriff's Advisory Committee analyzes problems in services in the unincorporated Eden Area.
 The committee meets the second Monday of each month, 4 p.m., at the San Lorenzo Community Hall (377 Paseo Grande).
 For more information call 667-7770.